Derk-B/fruitlens/README.md

 The ORS will be written in haskell and will be the main focus of this project.

+## Requirements
+This project uses *stack* to build and run.
+The easiest way to install this is using *ghcup*.

+This project runs on *GHC 9.4.8*.
+If you don't have this installed, then stack should automatically install this GHC version when you run the project.

 ## How to run
 Download all the files from https://github.com/golbin/TensorFlow-MNIST/tree/master/mnist/data